vmware/terraform-provider-wavefront/website/docs/r/alert.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the alert as it is displayed in Wavefront.
+* `tags` - (Required) A set of tags to assign to this resource.
 * `alert_type` - (Optional) The type of alert in Wavefront.
 Either `CLASSIC` (default) or `THRESHOLD`
+* `minutes` - (Required) The number of consecutive minutes that a series matching the condition query must evaluate to "true" (non-zero value) before the alert fires.
 * `target` - (Optional) The email address or integration endpoint (such as PagerDuty or web hook) to notify when the alert status changes.
 * `condition` - (Optional) A Wavefront query that is evaluated at regular intervals (default 1m).